Skip to main content

 One million tokens.
 RunInfra lists pricing per MTok.

 One inference call inside the dashboard’s test playground.
-Starter is capped at 100/day; Pro+ is unlimited.
+Free (trial) workspaces are capped at 100/day; Core and Enterprise are unlimited.

 Credential used to call a RunInfra endpoint.
 Workspace-scoped keys reach every verified deployment in the workspace; pipeline-scoped keys are bound to one pipeline.
 Manage at Settings > API Keys.
 See Authentication.